Roodaki/Math-Vision/README.md

 - `Real-time Prediction`: Implement real-time prediction capabilities to classify symbols as they are drawn on the canvas.
 This enhancement will provide immediate feedback to users and improve the interactive experience.
 - `Camera Support`: Integrate camera support to enable users to capture handwritten math symbols directly from a webcam or camera-equipped device.
 This feature will expand the application's usability and facilitate real-time input.
-- `Recognition of Multiple Symbols`: Enhance the model to recognize and classify multiple handwritten symbols captured in a single image.
-This improvement will enable users to input complex mathematical expressions in one go.
 - `Integration with Additional Datasets`: Incorporate additional datasets containing handwritten math symbols to further train and validate the model.
 This step will improve the model's accuracy and robustness across a wider range of handwritten styles and symbols.

 ## License